Search

 Using bottles

 • Almost any bottle is suitable so long as the neck is wide enough to get the plants inside.
-If you choose coloured glass, position the container in an extra-light spot to compensate for loss of light due to the colour.
+If you choose colored glass, position the container in an extra-light spot to compensate for loss of light due to the color.

 • Bottles, depending on shape, can be used either upright (bottom right) or on their side.